- Accreditation Information

 Private Education Loan Disclosures

-Private Education Loans are available for student pursuing degrees at The American University of Rome.
+Private Education Loans are available for students pursuing degrees at The American University of Rome.
 A student may borrow up to the Cost of Attendance minus any AUR institutional aid.
-The most accessible private student loan for US Citizens studying at foreign schools is Sallie Mae, however if the student finds another private loan lender AUR is always willing to work with the lender to enable the loan at AUR.
-For more information on the Sallie MAE student loan please visit their website.
+While a student may pursue any private loan lender, the most accessible private student loan for US Citizens studying at foreign schools is Sallie Mae.
+For more information, please visit their website: Sallie Mae Student Loans.

 Code of Conduct for educational loans

 In order to prohibit a conflict of interest with the responsibilities of an agent with resepect to private education loans, all financial aid staff at the University are prohibited from the following:

 Receiving gifts from a lender, a guarantor, or a loan servicer

 Contracting agreements providing financial benefits from any lender or affiliate of a lender